English (ENG)

 3, 3/0

-Prerequisites: CWP 102 or equivalent.
+Prerequisites: Enrollment in the TEW certificate program, or instructor permission.
 The study of writing for science, industry, and nonprofits.
 Offered fall only.

 ENG 303 LITERATURE IN FILM